Academic Catalog

 COMM 203 News Writing and Reporting 3.00

-A basic journalism course in which students practice interviewing, covering events; and writing leads, briefs and shorter news stories, on deadline.
-The course offers an introduction to the history of journalism, ethical standards, and libel law.
+A basic journalism course in which students practice interviewing sources; covering campus and community events; and writing leads, features, news, and sports stories on deadline.
+The course offers an introduction to the history of journalism and applies ethical and legal standards in news reporting and writing.
+Students will follow news and current events involving local, regional, and national topics.

 Prerequisites: